Early Childhood Education Degree Online

 Average Net Price: $12,378

 Mayville State University is committed to excellence in teaching, service & academics.
 The university offers individualized attention and is focused on diversity in the classroom.
-The school’s bachelor, master’s, and executive programs are designed to give you the skills & knowledge necessary to succeed in today’s economy.
-Mayville State University offers a Bachelor of Science degree (BS) in Early Childhood Education.
-The program is designed to provide students with an understanding of the development, care, and education of young children.
+The program’s primary objective is to equip students with comprehensive knowledge concerning the growth, nurturing, and pedagogy of young children.
 The curriculum includes early childhood curricula; healthy growth and development; family involvement in education; childhood social-emotional developmental theory; classroom management skills; and assessment skills for early childhood professionals.
-Students will also gain experience in the field by working with young children in their own setting or through an internship.

 5.)
 The University of North Carolina at Greensboro